blakethom8/cool-mint/README.md

 │   ├── alembic            # Database migration scripts
 │   ├── api                # API endpoints and routers
 │   ├── config             # Configuration files
-│   ├── core               # Components for pipeline and task processing │   ├── database           # Database models and utilities
+│   ├── core               # Components for workflow and task processing │   ├── database           # Database models and utilities
-│   ├── pipelines          # AI pipeline definitions
+│   ├── workflows          # AI workflow definitions
 │   ├── prompts            # Prompt templates for AI models
 │   ├── services           # Business logic and services
 │   ├── tasks              # Background task definitions
 │   └── utils              # Utility functions and helpers
 ├── docker                 # Docker configuration files
 ├── docs                   # Project documentation
-├── playground             # Run experiments for pipeline design └── requests               # Event definitions and handlers
+├── playground             # Run experiments for workflow design └── requests               # Event definitions and handlers
 ```

 ## 🛠️ Development Workflow

 The GenAI Launchpad follows a structured development approach that emphasizes clean architecture and iterative development.
-Starting with the boilerplate branch, developers can quickly set up their environment, define events, create schemas, and build AI pipelines.
+Starting with the boilerplate branch, developers can quickly set up their environment, define events, create schemas, and build AI workflows.
 The platform includes a playground for experimentation and comprehensive testing utilities to ensure robust implementation.

 For detailed instructions, see our [Development Workflow Guide](docs/04-guides/06-development-workflow.md).